swlaschin/fsharpforfunandprofit.com/_posts/2012-05-03-function-values-and-simple-values.md

 val c : int = 5
 {% endhighlight  %}

 There is no mapping arrow this time, just a single int.
-What’s new is an equals sign with the actual value printed after it.
+What's new is an equals sign with the actual value printed after it.
 The F# compiler knows that this binding has a known value which it will always return, namely the value 5.

-In other words, we’ve just defined a constant, or in F# terms, a simple value.
+In other words, we've just defined a constant, or in F# terms, a simple value.

 You can always tell a simple value from a function value because all simple values have a signature that looks like: